 Even the Beatles played a concert at the ABC Theatre in 1963.
-It’s also rumoured that Beatles history was made here, at the Theatre.
+And it’s rumoured that Beatles history was made here.
 Paul McCartney had written new song here in Blackpool, called “Yesterday”.
 Allegedly he sang it for the first time on the ABC stage.

 (Steve said) “I don’t know if it was ever true or not, it’s up to you if you wish to believe it.
 It’s a nice thought anyway.
 It’s also said that Elvis Presley played at the ABC Theatre, but I’ve yet to find any proof that it’s true.”

 54 years later, almost to the day in July 2021, Carole Sutcliffe got in touch with another anecdote.
 Carol says “I was just browsing and came across this article re the ABC Blackpool.
 In the 1960s we saw Dusty Springfield there a number of times in different concerts.
-I thought you may be interested in this pic I took of her, round the back of the ABC Theatre on July 16th 1967.”
+Here’s a pic I took of her, round the back of the ABC Theatre on July 16th 1967.”

 Cannon, MGM… and back to ABC

 In 1986 the Cinema changed its name to The Cannon.
 Then another name change followed in 1993 to The MGM.
-But in December 1998 it was re-named The ABC – and then closed again.
+In December 1998 it was re-named The ABC – and then closed again.